Plasma Pen vs Cryotherapy vs Curettage for Seborrheic Keratosis: The Honest 2026 Test

 Thick raised growths on the face

-Mixed verdict.
-For a growth you are confident is seborrheic keratosis, the plasma pen handles it well, sometimes in two sessions for the thicker ones.
-For any growth that a dermatologist wants to biopsy first, curettage wins, because the scraped tissue can be sent to pathology.
+The verdict here is mixed, because the face is a visible site and the stakes on getting the diagnosis right are higher.
+For a growth you are confident is seborrheic keratosis, the plasma pen handles it well, occasionally in two sessions for the thicker ones.
+For any growth a dermatologist wants to biopsy first, curettage wins, because the scraped tissue can go to pathology.
 If you are not sure, see a derm before doing anything at home.
 The seborrheic keratosis vs melanoma look-alikes guide walks through how to tell them apart.

 Many thin growths at once